Elise Andaya: New York

 She recently conducted a five-year observation period of the practices surrounding breast feeding in Bronx, New York City.
 She focused on one public hospital to observe and examined how health care and health-seeking for women who work in low-paying service-center jobs was affected by time and scheduling issues.
 She is currently working with social scientists to synthesize the information she collected.

+Through her research in a prenatal clinic in New York, she published multiple pieces, including her second book, "Pregnant at Work: Low-Wage Workers, Power, and Temporal Injustice", published by NYU Press in March 2024.
+Apart from the book, her article "Race-ing Time: Clinical Temporalities and Inequality in Public Prenatal Care." was published in Medical Anthropology in 2019, and she co-authored "Trading in Harms: COVID-19 and Sexual and Reproductive Health Disparities During the First Surge in New York State." with Dr. Rajani Bhatia in Social Science and Medicine in 2023.

 Grants

 In April 2004 she was awarded a grant from the Wenner-Gren Foundation to do research for her dissertation.
 She conducted participant observation in Havana, Cuba for her dissertation: "Reproducing the Revolution: Gender, Kinship, and the State in Contemporary Cuba", which was supervised by Dr. Rayna Rapp.